kth-step/EmbExp-ProgPlatform/README.md

-# Embedded Experiments - the program platform
+# EmbExp program platform

+This repository is the program platform for EmbExp embedded experiments.
+It can be used to build programs to run on EmbExp.

 ## 1. Compile